Quelling (The Purification Era #2) by Angie Grigaliunas (2018)

 Okay…the beginning was a wee bit slow for me but that didn’t last long before I was whisked away and by the end it had me pumped and desperate to read what happens next!

 This series from the very start sucked me in and I fell immediately under its spell.
 Sometimes I enjoy a book but if I wait too long to read the sequel I lose interest and never get around to it, however that was not the case with this series and I’m so upset that I have no idea how long I’ll have to wait to read what happens next!!
+With each book my obsession only grows!!
+This world, these characters, it’s all sunk deep roots into my head and I’m 100% committed to reading every book until the end!

 So, I mentioned that I felt that the beginning was a bit slow for me.
 I was thrilled to be back in this world with these characters and was sucked into the story just as I was with the first but I think I was used to books that take off at breakneck speed and this one, well, didn’t.
 Not at first anyway.
 Sowing left off with a big shock of sorts and so I expected this book to really start gaining speed towards figuring out who these terrorists are and how the rebels will overthrow the regime and even if Ariliah will find love and with whom, but instead it continued to take its time, not rushing relationships or revelations.
 But this worked!!
 It took me a moment to adjust, I admit, but then I stopped breathing and was totally invested just like before.